 In the end, we are there for each other!

 There are many parents this Wednesday morning at the Parent Room at Rainbow School.
 Many mothers meet here every week to meet and learn.
 But it is also the time when they can ask Coby Bosker questions about all kinds of things they need help with.
 For example, when applying for a contribution from the Stichting Leergeld.
-And if necessary, she will look into tax benefits or health insurance issues.
+And if necessary, she will look into tax benefits or health insurance matters.

 "In the beginning, I was presented as a debt relief buddy.
 I am, but presenting myself that way didn't work.
 What does work is that I am there to help them with a bicycle or a computer application."
 Coby is 1 of 80 volunteers active in Zoetermeer on behalf of Schuldhulpmaatje Nederland.
-In addition to training as a debt help buddy, she was also trained as an assistant administrator and gained theoretical and practical knowledge in a variety of areas.
+In addition to being trained as a debt help buddy, she was also trained as an assistant administrator and gained theoretical and practical knowledge in a variety of areas.

 It took her time to gain confidence.
 Now she is a familiar face and has gained that trust.
 "I think it's important to build that bond.
 I stand beside people who need help.
 People need that trust before they ask for help with financial problems they face.
 But when you walk with them through the process, it becomes different.
 You can then help people get well on their way.
 That's how people regain peace and stability in their own lives."